FHIR-Tech/fhir-ai-backend/docs/INDEX.md

   - **Pipeline Behaviors**: ValidationBehavior, LoggingBehavior, CachingBehavior
   - **Validator Base Classes**: BaseValidator, PaginationValidator
   - **Authentication Restructure**: Updated all commands and queries to follow MediatR I/O Pattern
   - **Directory Structure**: Reorganized according to established patterns
+- **2025-01-28**: PatientAccess Module Restructure
+  - **Feature-based Organization**: Each command/query in its own directory
+  - **Base Class Inheritance**: All commands inherit from BaseRequest, queries from BasePagedRequest
+  - **Response Standardization**: All responses inherit from BaseResponse or PagedResponse
+  - **Validation Consistency**: All validators inherit from BaseValidator
+  - **Directory Structure**: Reorganized according to established patterns

 ---